pytest-dev/pytest-django/docs/helpers.rst

 created in data migrations, you should add the ``django_db_serialized_rollback`` fixture.

+You can also use ``--liveserver-verbose`` command-line argument, to outputs the liveserver logs to the standard output, including tracebacks.
+This is useful for debugging live server behaviour and environment-related problems.

 .. note:: Combining database access fixtures.

   When using multiple database fixtures together, only one of them is